With rich essays about relationships plus prompts, this writing guide could help you contemplate relationships, including your own.

 “…[A]mong those who had been married for more than four years, happy couples were twice as likely to put on weight than couples who reported not being as content with their relationship.”

 Gaining pounds when you’re in a relationship is real.
 This essay backs it up with research and even seeks to answer who puts on the most pounds in the relationship.
 For those hoping to transform their lifestyle, the essay offers practical tips couples can do together to lose pounds while protecting the relationship and preserving the joy that brought them together.
+You might also be interested in these essays about divorce.

 2. What Does It Mean to Be ‘Ready’ for a Relationship? by Julie Beck